wmhass/BDDComicsList/README.md

 #### Acceptance criteria:

-*Scenario: No internet connection:*
+*Scenario - No internet connection:*

     Given that I don't have internet connection
     When I open the app
     Then present a message informing that there is no internet connection

-*Scenario: Internet connection OK and response is invalid:*
+*Scenario - Internet connection OK and response is invalid:*

     Given that I have internet connection
     When the server response is invalid
     Then present an error message informing that the content couldn't be read

-*Scenario: Internet connection OK and response is valid:*
+*Scenario - Internet connection OK and response is valid:*

     Given that I have internet connection
     When the server response is valid